Inosuft-Technologies/product-dev-flows/latonilux/sale_track/usages/allocations.usage.md

 ## Create Allocation

 Creating an allocation locks stock for a non-sales workflow (housekeeping, spa, maintenance).
 Think of it as a mini purchase order that draws down over time.
-Every line reserves lots via `ProductService.reserveStock` and records policy metadata for soft/hard caps.
+Every line reserves lots via the inventory stack (items + units + lots) and records policy metadata for soft/hard caps.
 - `POST /v1/allocations/:branchId`
   - Body example:
     ```json